mFireworks/FireBot/README.md

   * Adds the specified role as an Admin role for the bot on this server.
 * .removeAdminRole [roleId]
   * Removes the specified role as an Admin role for the bot on this server.
+* .listAdminRoles
+  * Lists all the roles stored as an Admin role on this server.
+Will say "No Roles Found" when none are present.

 ## Commands